spicydonkey/cellml-ga/devlog.md

 #### Check against simulation on OpenCOR
 The matching parameter-set should be simulated on OpenCOR to compare against the program's ODE solver results. i.e. does **kf5=21.250300   kf4=547.342355   kf16=932.391349   Rpc=3593.062508** reproduce *Ip3* behaviour of result **(0,0.015), (1,0.0258055), (2,0.0258055), (3,0.0258055), (4,0.0258055), (5,0.0258055)**?

+Yes. *Ip3* is initialised at 0.015 and quickly settles to 0.0258055.
+The behaviour overall resembles a step function which is definitely not what the test param-set gives - a rise and decay type.

+#### Conclusion
+The program is running as it should.
+To optimize the parameters further (and to get a sensible solution):
+* Increase generation
+* Increase population
+* Narrower range (realistic)

+### Larger ip3model test
+ip3model-1-lge.xml